MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ### -ContainerTypeName

-This parameter names your ContainerType for your SharePoint Embedded Application
+This parameter names your ContainerType for your SharePoint Embedded Application.

 ```yaml
 Type: String